 At that point, we had to stop everything and revert to where we started.
 We had a talk with the Decider and explained to him the possible consequences and damage created by the development deadline pressure and asked him to remove himself from the sprint.
 We then needed an entire hour to reset the team reminding them about: What mindset should we have in a design sprint?
 Why do we test?
 How do we prototype?
 Why thinking in features will not work?
 Why may only one design sprint not be enough?
 Why is the design sprint prototype not a product roadmap?
 And so on.

 To reach this proficient stage, facilitators need lots of experience and knowledge.
-No hacks or tips can replace the years of deliberate practice (workshops, team meetings, client meetings, public speaking, coaching sessions, leadership training, communication training, design thinking workshops, design sprints, actively managing a team, etc.) necessary to reach this point.
+No hacks or tips can replace the years of deliberate practise (workshops, team meetings, client meetings, public speaking, coaching sessions, leadership training, communication training, design thinking workshops, design sprints, actively managing a team, etc.) necessary to reach this point.
 Only a vast repertoire of facilitation experiences will allow a Design Sprint Facilitator to decide what is the right tool to use, course of action to take to achieve a specific goal.
 This quote by Pablo Picasso sums it up quite well: “Learn the rules like a pro, so you can break them like an artist.”

 The intrinsic motivation to unleash creativity in others.